gilch/drython/README.md

 ## s-expressions ##

-Tired of writing `lambda: progn(...)` over and over again in the shiny new DSL you implemented after reading the last section?
 Tired of writing `lambda ...: let(lambda:progn(...,Return()))` when you just needed an anonymous function?
 That sure sounds like a boilerplate code problem.